Estate Administration Lawyers Sydney, NSW

 Our Comprehensive Estate Administration Services

-We manage the initial court application to obtain the Grant of Probate, securing the legal authority you need to begin the administration.
+We manage the court application to obtain the Grant of Probate, securing your legal authority to act.

 Paying Debts & Finalising Taxes

-We guide you in correctly paying the deceased’s debts, managing liabilities, and finalising all necessary tax returns on behalf of the estate.
+We guide you in correctly paying estate debts & liabilities, & finalising all necessary tax returns.

-Ensuring the lawful and efficient distribution of the estate to beneficiaries according to the terms of the Will, including property transfers.
+We ensure the lawful & efficient distribution of the estate to beneficiaries according to the Will.

 Managing Estate Disputes